mwakidenis/To-do-List-App/README.md

 cd todo-list-app

-Open index.html in your browser or serve it using a live server extension.
+Open index.html in your browser to start using the app.

+Optional: Use a live server for real-time updates during development.

-🔹 Usage
+🎯 Usage

-Type your task into the input field.
+Type a task in the input field.

-Click Add ➕ or press Enter to save.
+Click Add ➕ or press Enter.

 Click ✍️ Edit to modify a task.

-Click ✅ Complete to mark a task as done.
+Click ✅ Complete to mark it done.

-Click 🗑️ Delete to remove a task.
+Click 🗑️ Delete to remove the task.

-Tasks are automatically saved in your browser’s local storage, so they remain after closing the page.
+Tasks are stored in local storage, so they persist after refreshing the page.

-🔹 Folder Structure
-todo-list-app/
-│
-├─ index.html        # Main HTML file
-├─ style.css         # App styling
-├─ script.js         # JavaScript logic
-└─ README.md         # Project documentation

-🔹 Future Enhancements
+🔮 Future Enhancements

-✅ Add task categories/tags.
+Task categories/tags.

-✅ Implement drag-and-drop task reordering.
+Drag-and-drop task reordering.

-✅ Add dark mode/light mode toggle.
+Dark mode/light mode toggle.

-✅ Integrate with cloud storage or backend API for multi-device sync.
+Cloud sync for multi-device access.

-🔹 Contributing
+🤝 Contributing

-Contributions are welcome!
-Please:

 Fork the repo.

 Create a branch: git checkout -b feature-name.

-Commit changes: git commit -m "Add new feature".
+Commit changes: git commit -m "Add feature".

-Push to the branch: git push origin feature-name.
+Push to branch: git push origin feature-name.

 Open a Pull Request.

-🔹 License
+📄 License

 This project is licensed under the MIT License – see the LICENSE file for details.

-🔹 Contact
+📬 Contact

-📧 Email: yourname@example.com
+Email: yourname@example.com

-💻 GitHub: github.com/yourusername
+GitHub: github.com/yourusername